Tskit for phylogenetics#

 This empty tree has 5 roots: [1, 5, 6, 7, 8]

-The samples here are Isolated nodes.
+The samples here are isolated nodes.
 This may seem like a strange corner case, but in tskit, isolated sample nodes are used to represent Missing data.
-This therefore represents a tree in which relationships between the samples are not known.
+The empty tree therefore represents a case in which relationships between the samples are not known.
 This could apply, for instance, in regions of the genome where no genetic data exists, or where genetic ancestry has not been simulated.

 Phylogenetic methods#